<< ARI Watch

 ...
 No, I want to be the moderator.

 It’s my website, I’ll be the moderator.
 Jeez.
-Below are three statements, from the game I suggested on the TIA forum.
-The first is by Ahmed Chalabi, the Iraqi-Jordanian embezzler who later founded the Iraqi National Congress (a group of Iraqi exiles in America funded by Congress which lobbied for the war against Iraq) later outed as a spy for Iran.
-The second statement is by “KittyHawk,” a TIA Daily subscriber.
-KittyHawk wrote it during a TIA forum discussion about World War II.
-The third statement is by TIA writer Jack Wakeland, made during the same discussion.
-At no time did Mr. Wakeland contradict KittyHawk, who was defending his position.
+Below are the three statements from the game I suggested on the TIA forum.
+The first statement was made by Ahmed Chalabi, the Iraqi-Jordanian embezzler who later founded the Iraqi National Congress (a group of Iraqi exiles in America funded by Congress which lobbied for the war against Iraq) and was later outed as a spy for Iran.
+The second statement was made by “KittyHawk,” a TIA Daily subscriber, during a TIA forum discussion about World War II.
+The third statement was made by TIA writer Jack Wakeland during that same discussion.
+(Mr. Wakeland defended KityHawk’s position.)

-Here is Chalabi (Feb.
-18, 2004) after it had become clear that the I.N.C.’s claims about weapons of mass destruction in Iraq were false:
+Here is Chalabi, ,writing Feb.
+18, 2004 after it had become clear that the I.N.C.’s claims about weapons of mass destruction in Iraq were false:

 “We are heroes in error.
 As far as we’re concerned, we’ve been entirely successful.
 Our objective has been achieved.
 That tyrant Saddam is gone, and the Americans are in Baghdad.
 What was said before is not important.”

 Here is KittyHawk (Oct.
-4, 2004) in response to the claim that Roosevelt had goaded the Japanese into attacking the U.S., knew about the planned Pearl Harbor attack well in advance, and eagerly awaited it so he could get the U.S. into WW II:
+4, 2004) in response to the claims that Roosevelt had goaded the Japanese into attacking the U.S., that he knew about the planned Pearl Harbor attack well in advance, and had eagerly awaited it so he could get the U.S. into WW II:

 “Ultimately, whether Roosevelt wanted to get into the war for the right reasons or not is irrelevant.
 What matters is whether there were, in fact, rational reasons of self-defense for us to get into the war.”